gauravbhand1611/oms-documentation/gorjana/flows/products/bundles.md

 </p>

 ### **Why This Transformation is Needed**

-NetSuite uses a unique Product ID, the "Internal ID," while the OMS relies on the OFBiz Product ID, which NetSuite doesn't recognize.
+Netsuite and Hotwax use Internal ID and Product ID respectively as product identifiers.
+HotWax stores the Internal ID in the GoodIdentification entity and then maps it to the Product ID.
 To bridge this, the OMS stores the NetSuite Product ID in the *GoodIdentification* entity.
 NiFi maps the NetSuite ID to the OFBiz ID, ensuring seamless data synchronization.

 As part of Gorjana’s system integration, here’s an example of how the Kit Product data would look :